-There are going to be disappointments, tears, and some days when everything that could possibly go wrong does, but on the flip side of this difficult process, you will see your hard work flourish into fruition, and there is nothing more rewarding than that.
+This is the story of how I got into UC Berkeley.
+Remember, there are going to be disappointments, tears, and some days when everything that could possibly go wrong does.
+But on the flip side of this difficult process, you will see your hard work flourish into fruition.
+And there is nothing more rewarding than that.
 Congratulations to the Class of 2022, you’re almost there.

 For more help in the college admissions process, visit Empowerly.